YujieChen0228/retail-sales-forecasting-ml/README.md

 ## Project Structure

-- notebook: full analysis and modeling
+- `notebooks/` — end-to-end EDA, feature engineering, and modeling notebooks
-- report:
-  1. reports for each section
-  2. assets：plots used in the report
-- output：notebooks exported as html，easy to read
+- `outputs/` — exported results, evaluation artifacts, and model outputs
+- `report/` — written project report and figures used for presentation
+- `README.md` — project overview for portfolio / client review

 **Full workflow is available in the notebook.**